discoverelearning/firemods/README.md

 - Apply a **fixed background colour** behind standard Rise content blocks.
 - Optionally overlay **grid lines**, with adjustable colour and spacing.
-- Does not apply to image overlay blocks.
+- Does not affect the behaviour of Text On Image blocks.

 ### 📖 Menu Customisations